Estimating the Number of Clusters via Normalized Cluster Instability: Model-Based Clustering Instability

 \section{Model-Based Clustering Instability}

-The model-based clustering approach uses clustering algorithms $\Psi(\cdot, k )$ that learn a partitioning of the $p$-dimensional object space into $k$ non-empty subsets (clusters), for each of the two perturbed data sets $\widetilde{\mathbf{X}}_1, \widetilde{\mathbf{X}}_2$.
-These partitions can then be used to assign unseen objects to the clusters.
-One example for a model-based clustering algorithm is the k-means algorithm, which partitions the $p$-dimensional feature space in $k$ Voroni cells \citep{hartigan1975clustering}.
+The model-based approach to computing clustering instability uses clustering algorithms $\Psi(\cdot, k )$ to learn a partitioning of $\mathbb{R}^p$ into $k$ non-empty subsets (clusters) for each of the two perturbed data sets $\widetilde{\mathbf{X}}_1, \widetilde{\mathbf{X}}_2$.
+These partitions are then used to assign unseen objects to the clusters.
+An example for a model-based clustering algorithm is the k-means algorithm, which partitions $\mathbb{R}^p$ into $k$ Voroni cells \citep{hartigan1975clustering}.